Rachel Rosenthal: Early life

 In 1955, she moved to California, and became involved with the art scene surrounding the Ferus Gallery.
 That year she created the experimental "Instant Theatre," within the Cast Theatre (now named El Centro Theatre), performing in and directing it for ten years.
 She was a leading figure in the L.A.
 Women's Art Movement in the 1970s and co-founded the Womanspace Gallery, a cooperatively run gallery devoted to work by female artists, in 1973.
 She is considered one of the "first-generation feminist artists," a group that also includes Mary Beth Edelson, Carolee Schneeman, and Judy Chicago.
 They were part of the Feminist art movement in Europe and the United States in the early 1970s to develop feminist writing and art.
 By 1975, she had written, created, directed and acted in more than 30 full-length performances in the United States and Europe.
 Rosenthal began teaching classes in performance in 1979.

 The Others (1984) was her landmark show in which the stage was shared with forty-two animals ranging from goats, snakes to monkeys; all animals had a printed bio and were treated as equals.
+In 1984 Rosenthal collaborated with fellow performance artist/musician The Dark Bob on KABBALAMOBILE (Words: Rachel Rosenthal, Music: The Dark Bob), presented by the Museum of Contemporary Art, Los Angeles and the Mark Taper Forum.
+Critic Joan Hugo of Artweek called it "A brilliant tour de force...Kabbalamobile was a Masterpiece".
 In 1987, she was invited to design a piece specifically for the international art fair, Documenta 8, occurring in Kassel, West Germany.
-Her original piece for this was Rachel’s Brain, with music by Stephen Nachmanovitch.
+Her original piece for this was Rachel's Brain, with music by Stephen Nachmanovitch.
 Rachel's Brain dealt with brain research findings, intellectual history and hubris.
 Alan M. Kriegsman, a writer for the Washington Post, describes her performance as notably magnetic, skillful and sufficient to keep you raptured.